apnadkarni/blt/man/tabset.rst

     Specifies the binding tags for this tab.  *TagList* is a list of binding tag names.
 The tags and their order will determine how commands for events in tabs are invoked.
-Each tag in the list matching the event sequence will have its Tcl command executed.
+Each tag in the list matching the event sequence will have its TCL command executed.
 Implicitly the name of the tab is always the first tag in the list.
 The default value is "all".

   **-command** *string*

-    Specifies a Tcl script to be associated with *tab*.
+    Specifies a TCL script to be associated with *tab*.
 This command is typically invoked when left mouse button is released over the tab.
 Setting this option overrides the widget's **-selectcommand** option.